-External input to Smart Start controller not working 17

-External input to Smart Start controller not working The unit will not go into automatic backwash 17

-The upper diffuser and/or lower distributor are plugged 17
+Excessive Pressure Drop.
+External input to Smart Start controller not working The unit will not go into automatic backwash The upper diffuser and/or lower distributor are plugged Insufficient backwash LEAKS UNFILTERED WATER TO SERVICE Diffuser tube O-ring Fouled media Water feed pressure is too high (125 psi maximum) UNIT STICKS IN BACKWASH OR SERVICE CYCLE WATER RUNNING TO DRAIN The balance piston O-ring is not seated properly Bad control disc Valve not sealing, drain purge control, stem or piston quad rings not sealing Low water pressure

-Insufficient backwash 17

-LEAKS 18

-Water leaks from any of the assembly levels 18

-Unfiltered Water to Service 18

-The by-pass is open 18

-Raw water change 18

-Diffuser tube O-ring 18

-Fouled media 18

-Water feed pressure is too high (125 psi maximum) 18

-UNIT STICKS IN BACKWASH OR SERVICE CYCLE 19

-Backwash 19

-Service 19

-WATER RUNNING TO DRAIN 19

-The balance piston O-ring is not seated properly 19

-Bad control disc 19

-Valve not sealing, drain purge control, stem or piston quad rings not sealing 19

-1 The above are estimated neutralization dosages to be used as a general guide.
+The above are estimated neutralization dosages to be used as a general guide.